ScriptFUSION/Porter/README.md

 Architecture
 ------------

-The following UML class diagram shows a partial architectural overview illustrating Porter's main components and how they are related. [[enlarge][Class diagram]]
+The following UML class diagram shows a partial architectural overview illustrating Porter's main components and how they are related.
+Asynchronous implementation details are mostly omitted since they mirror the synchronous system. [[enlarge][Class diagram]]

 [![Class diagram][]][Class diagram]